They Can Be You

 Remote Access: The Post Office Online Banking Scandal

-If your bank is impacted the following may help you understand the risk by comparing to events sub-postmaster suffered.
+If your bank is impacted, the following may help you understand the risk by comparing to events sub-postmaster suffered.

 Sub-postmasters used Post Office supplied Fujitsu Horizon tills.